xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

     | Num n -> n
 ```

-The recursive call `eval env rhs` isn’t tail recursive.
+The recursive call `eval env rhs` isn't tail recursive.
 For the vast majority of applications, you never need to worry about making this algorithm tail recursive.
 Stack overflow may be a problem; however, if bindings are nested to great depth, such as in `bind v1 = (bind v2 = ... (bind v1000000 = 1...)) in v1+v1`.
-If the syntax trees come from human-written programs, you can safely assume this won’t be the case.
+If the syntax trees come from human-written programs, you can safely assume this won't be the case.
 If you need to make the implementation tail recursive, however, you can use continuations, as shown in Listing 9-11.

 Listing 9-11.
 A tail-recursive expression evaluator using continuations